laravel/nova-docs/1.0/lenses/defining-lenses.md

 :::warning Resource Actions

-By default lens give actions from resource.
-For prevent this behaviour you need override `action` method with your actions.
+By default, lens will inherit the actions of their associated resource.
+However, you may override the `actions` method on the lens to define a custom set of actions that should be available to the lens.
 :::